 Weed control can be added to any fertilization program we offer.
-For reduced risk weed control there are several options.
-The two that we have used for years and have had good results with are Fiesta and Tenacity.
-Both offer weed control for a variety of weeds with an environmentally friendly profile.
+For reduced risk weed control we have options.
+One that we have used for years and have had good results with is called Tenacity.
+It offers weed control for a variety of weeds with an environmentally friendly profile.
 Like any material with an EPA registration number, we must post the application when it is performed.
 Stay off treated areas until they are dry.
 Some discoloration may occur, but the effect is temporary.
 For Tenacity, treated areas will become white.
 For Fiesta, the thatch in treated areas may become a dark brown or purple.
 We can tank mix other materials with Tenacity to minimize the bleaching effect.

 For a beautiful lawn, slice seeding and dethatching is an excellent way to improve your turf appearance.
 When we leave, your turf will look rough, an effect of the mechanical action of the thatch being pulled up and the slicing of the grass and soil to get the seed, where it needs to be, in the dirt.
 The positive impact will be apparent after the seed germinates.
 We use high quality grass seeds from New England seed companies.
 This should not be done in the spring, unless the area is bare dirt.
 This is done on areas of weedy turf, dead areas and areas with exposed dirt.
 All other areas should be aerated and overseeded.

 There is a process called lawn renovation that utilizes a slice seeder to introduce seed into the bed after areas that are weedy have been killed.
 This process kills perennial weeds and then leaves them there to serve as organic matter and cover for the seed after the area has been sliced.
 If space permits, we always slice in 2 directions, a method known as cross slicing, to achieve a fuller growth more rapidly.